 In college my suite-mate asked if I would play Orange Blossom Special for the big, annual sororities versus fraternities talent show.
-It was a huge deal, and being that Leah was a piano player and led workouts 3 nights a week, she was chosen to come up with our choreography, and music.
+It was a huge deal, and being that Leah was a piano player and led workouts three nights a week, she was chosen to come up with our choreography and music.
 It was a pretty cute idea, and she asked me, a fellow “sister,” if I thought I could play Orange Blossom Special.

 I barely covered my scoff.
 I could play anything.

 (Pride cometh before a fall.)

 I was pretty sure I had heard it, at least in passing, but more importantly, I knew there was not a thing in the world I couldn’t play.

 As a violinist I had passed the Paganini test; which meant–

 — I could play anything.